paulfioravanti/steno-dictionaries/dictionaries/README.md

     - **Alt Words**: containing alternative outlines for existing Plover words (and sometimes prefixes, suffixes or other entries not _strictly_ words).

+- **Command**: containing outlines that reference the custom [Plover Control Commands][].
+Details about what the commands do can be found can be found in this directory, while the code and technical details for the commands can be found in the [`config/command`][] directory.

 - **Lookup**: containing Plover dictionary "lookup improvements": words that can be stroked using standard Plover conventions, but do not yet have a named entry in the main Plover dictionary.
 So, without these entries, they would